 What's the story?

 After completing seminary school, Michael Kovak (Colin O'Donoghue) intends to resign, but a pushy priest (Toby Jones) coaxes him into traveling to Rome to train as an exorcist.
 There, Michael finds his natural skepticism getting in the way of his classes, so his instructor sends him to meet Father Lucas (Anthony Hopkins), a working exorcist with unorthodox methods.
 Michael continues to doubt, second-guessing the things he sees; meanwhile, a pretty, equally skeptical journalist (Alice Braga) tries to get him to talk about his experiences.
 But then more and more strange things begin to happen to Michael that are too close to home.
 Will he find his faith in time to save himself?

 Is it any good?

-The main reason to watch THE RITE would be to see Hopkins (The Silence of the Lambs) back in full Hannibal Lecter-style swing, chewing on his lines and salivating over his verbs, using his blocky body, beady eyes, and naughty troll's smile to suggest terrifying menace.
-He's truly spectacular in an over-the-top kind of way; it's too bad the rest of the movie doesn't live up to him.
+Anthony Hopkins is truly spectacular in an over-the-top kind of way.
+Really, the main reason to watch THE RITE is to see Hopkins (The Silence of the Lambs) back in full Hannibal Lecter-style swing, chewing on his lines and salivating over his verbs, using his blocky body, beady eyes, and naughty troll's smile to suggest terrifying menace.
+It's too bad the rest of the movie doesn't live up to him.